bgoonz/Css-Practice-and-AJAX/resources/readings/01-positioning.md

 Sticky positioning
 ------------------

 A sticky element remains in its original position in the page flow, and it is positioned relative to its closest block-level ancestor and any _scrolling_ ancestors (created when `overflow` is `hidden`, `scroll`, `auto`, or `overlay`).
 It behaves like a relatively positioned element until the point at which you would normally scroll past it in the viewport.
-At that scrolling point, the element “sticks” to the page wherever it has been positioned by the `top`, `left`, `bottom` and `right` properties.
+At that scrolling point, the element "sticks" to the page wherever it has been positioned by the `top`, `left`, `bottom` and `right` properties.
 Sticky positioning creates a [stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) -- overlapping elements whose order can be set by the `z-index` property.
 (See the MDN doc on [z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) for an example.)

 You must set at least one threshold value using `top`, `right`, `bottom` or `left` in order for sticky positioning to work.
 A sticky element will start off as _relatively_ positioned until you scroll past its original position -- at which point it will be _fixed_ to the position you specified.